Almost Optimal Batch-Regret Tradeoff for Batch Linear Contextual Bandits: Introduction

+\begin{definition}[Batch complexity in the context-aware setting] For a linear contextual bandit problem with time horizon $T$, we say that the \emph{batch complexity} of a learning algorithm is (at most) $M$ in the \emph{context-aware setting}, if at the beginning each batch $k \in \{1, 2, \dots, M\}$, the learner decides the batch size $T_k$, and then observes the context sets of the future $T_k$ time steps.
+After that, the learner decides the policy $\pi_k$ based on the data obtained from the previous $(k-1)$ batches and the context sets of the future $T_k$ time steps, and executes $\pi_k$ at all these $T_k$ time steps.
+The batch sizes should satisfy that $\sum_{k=1}^M T_k = T$. \end{definition}

 Naturally, there is a tradeoff between the batch complexity and the regret performance in batch online learning.
+There have been quite a few recent works studying such relationship for multi-armed bandits \citep{perchet2016batched,gao2019batched,Esfandiari_Karbasi_Mehrabian_Mirrokni_2021}.
+In multi-armed bandits, because there is no context information, the context-blind and context-aware settings defined above are identical. \cite{gao2019batched} proved optimal regret bound for every number of batches and show that $M = O(\log \log T)$ batches suffice to achieve the minimax-optimal regret without the batch constraint.

-There have been quite a few recent works studying such relationship for multi-armed bandits \citep{perchet2016batched,gao2019batched,Esfandiari_Karbasi_Mehrabian_Mirrokni_2021} and linear contextual bandits \citep{han2020sequential,ruan2020linear}.
-While the exact batch-regret tradeoff for multi-armed bandits is relatively better understood (and arguably easier to study), the problem for linear contextual bandits is more challenging and remains open -- the most recent advancement \citep{ruan2020linear} only proved that $M = O(\log \log T)$ batches suffice to achieve the minimax-optimal regret without the batch constraint.\footnote{The $O(\log \log T)$ bound in \citep{ruan2020linear} as well as our work focuses on the \emph{stochastic-context case} of linear contextual bandits, which is the most technically interesting and practically useful setting of batch linear contextual bandits.
+\cite{han2020sequential,ruan2020linear} recently studied the batch algorithms for linear contextual bandits.
+While \cite{han2020sequential} studied a special case of the problem where the contexts follow Gaussian-type distributions, \cite{ruan2020linear} provided an algorithm for all context distributions.
+In particual, \cite{ruan2020linear} showed that in the context-blind setting, $M = O(\log \log T)$ batches suffice to achieve the minimax-optimal regret without the batch constraint, which implies the same asymptotic bound for the context-aware setting.\footnote{Both the $O(\log \log T)$ bound in \citep{ruan2020linear} and our work (as well as \citep{han2020sequential}) focus on the \emph{stochastic-context case} of linear contextual bandits, which is the most technically interesting and practically useful setting of batch linear contextual bandits.
 Please refer to Section~\ref{sec:related-linear-bandits} for more discussion.}

+While the exact batch-regret tradeoff for multi-armed bandits is relatively better understood (and arguably easier to study), the optimal tradeoff curve for linear contextual bandits is more challenging and remains open.